 Fire and Rescue: $1.15 million

-During its August meeting, the Board approved using approximately $1 million in ARPA funds for fire and rescue agencies at the recommendation of Dan River Supervisor Joe Davis.
+During its August meeting, the Board approved using approximately $1 million in ARPA funds for fire and rescue agencies.
 Pittsylvania County has more than 20 volunteer fire departments and 12 rescue squads (many of which are joint agencies that provide fire and rescue services).
 Pittsylvania County can’t fully fund these agencies, but our Board is determined to provide as much support as possible.

 With our CARES Act funds, the Board purchased ambulances for several volunteer agencies and bought a significant amount of personal protection equipment.
 Since ARPA funds have tighter guidelines, the Board of Supervisors set up the following arrangement for use of this $1 million: